Punctuate the Following Sentence (with Answers): Exercise

 Exercise 2 – Punctuate the Following Paragraph

-Instruction: Below mention is a paragraph in which punctuation is missing.
-Complete the paragraph by placing the punctuation marks where necessary.
+Instruction: Here are 5 paragraphs in which punctuation is missing.
+Complete the paragraphs by placing the punctuation marks where necessary.

 The mailman reached with a worn envelope addressed in unfamiliar handwriting intrigued he carefully opened it revealing a faded map and a cryptic note inside “Follow the path to whispering pines there you will find your fortune” A shiver ran down my spine could this be real